Uragan-K [ISS Reshetnev]

 The new Uragan-K spacecraft also carries instrumentation of the KOSPAS-SARSAT international search-and-rescue system.

-The two Uragan-K1 spacecraft will be launched from Plesetsk on Soyuz-2-1b Fregat-M boosters.
-They were built to be launched in pairs, but as only the two prototypes were built, this was not used.
+The two Uragan-K spacecraft were launched from Plesetsk on Soyuz-2-1b Fregat boosters.
+They were built to be launched in pairs, but as they gained mass during development this was not used.